CalyxOS/calyxos.org/pages/install/devices/blueline/mac.md

 **Settings** &rarr; **System** &rarr; **Advanced** &rarr; **Developer Options** &rarr; **OEM unlocking**

 This step might fail if there is no internet connection.
-In that case, connect to a WiFi network and remove SIM card, then try again.
+In that case, connect to a WiFi network and then try again.

 ## Prepare your host computer